 IU 21st Century Scholars Program

-The Indiana 21st Century Scholars Program began more than 25 years ago under the visionary leadership of Evan Bayh, the 46th Governor of Indiana.
+The Indiana 21st Century Scholars Program began more than 25 years ago under the visionary leadership of Stan Jones, the former commissioner at Indiana Commission for Higher Education (CHE), and American politician Evan Bayh, the 46th Governor of Indiana.

-In 1989, Governor Bayh had been inspired by the story of Eugene Lang, an American philanthropist who had promised to pay for the college education of an entire 6th-grade class at his grammar school alma mater in East Harlem, New York if they made the commitment to graduate from high school.
-Moved by his story, Governor Bayh worked with the state legislature to create and launch the Indiana 21st Century scholars Program in fall 1990.
-With the support of Stan Jones, former commissioner at Indiana Commissioner for Higher Education (CHE), the original law set the eligibility requirements for the program to launch in the state of Indiana and provided a promise from the state to pay for four years of in-state tuition for eligible Scholars who honored a pledge good citizenship.
+In 1989, Governor Bayh had been inspired by the story of Eugene M. Lang, an American philanthropist who had promised to pay for the college education of an entire 6th-grade graduating class of 61 low-income students in East Harlem, New York if they made the commitment to graduate from high school and attend college.
+Moved by his story, Governor Bayh incorporated elements of I Have a Dream Foundation (IHAD) model and worked with state legislatures to create and launch the Indiana 21st Century Scholars Program in fall 1990.
+With the support of Stan Jones, who served as Founder & CEO of Complete College America (CCA), the 21st Century Scholars Program was signed into state legislation by the 1990 Indiana General Assembly.
+The original law allowed Mr. Jones to set the eligibility requirements for the program and to launch a college promise program that pays up to four years of in-state tuition to eligible students who honored a pledge of good citizenship.

-At that time, the primary purpose of the 21st Century Scholarship Program was to help Indiana families meet the ever-increasing cost of a college education and to provide middle and high school students with an extra incentive to perform well academically and be responsible students and citizens.
-However, during the early years, the program was created with the “If you build it, they will come model in mind.”
+During the early 1990s, the primary purpose of the Indiana 21st Century Scholarship Program was to help low-income families meet the ever-increasing cost of a college education and to provide middle and high school students with an extra incentive to perform well academically and be responsible students and citizens.
+However, during the early years, the program was developed by Mr. Jones with the “If you build it, they will come model in mind.”
 This idea resulted in low enrollment because it was assumed that eligible students would simply sign up to be scholars on their own, with little outside guidance or support.

-To overcome this challenge, the Indiana Commissioner for Higher Education (CHE) approached Charlie Nelms, who was then the Chancellor of the Indiana University East Campus, and Philip A. Seabrook, who was the director of the Upward Bound Program at Indiana University, to see if they could help develop a support program that would actively recruit eligible students into the 21st Century Scholars Program and provide encouragement to keep them on track for college.
+To overcome this challenge, in 1993, the Indiana Commission for Higher Education (CHE) approached Charlie Nelms, who was then the Chancellor of the Indiana University East Campus, and Philip A. Seabrook, who was the Founding Director of Support Programs at Indiana University-Purdue University, Indianapolis (IUPUI), to see if they could develop a support service program similar to the I Have a Dream Foundation (IHAD) model that would actively recruit eligible low-income students into the Indiana 21st Century Scholars Program and provide encouragement to keep them on track for college.

-Vincent E. Isom currently serves as the executive director of the IU 21st Century Scholars Program.
-Philip A. Seabrook, founding director of the IU 21st Century Scholars Program, currently serves as the Assistant Vice President for College Readiness and Retention Initiative in the Office the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) at Indiana University Bloomington.
-Jim Gibson (2012-2015), Chris A. Enstrom (2008-2012), Jeanetta S. Nelms (2006-2008), Lorraine Robert (2004-2006), Jennifer L. Chait (1998-2004), and Philip A. Seabrook (1994-1998) were the former directors of the IU 21st Century Scholars Program.
+The IU 21st Century Scholars Program is currently housed in the Office of the Vice President for Diversity, Equity, and Inclusion (OVPDEI) at Indiana University Bloomington.
+In 2020, the IU 21st Century Scholars Program will celebrate its 30th anniversary since its founding in 1990, aligning with IU Bicentennial celebration.
+Vincent E. Isom currently serves as the director of the IU 21st Century Scholars Program at Indiana University Bloomington.
+Jim Gibson (2012-2015), Chris A. Enstrom (2008-2012), Jeanetta S. Nelms (2004-2008), Lorraine Robert (2002-2004), Jennifer L. Chait (1998-2002), and Philip A. Seabrook (1994-1998) were the former directors of the IU 21st Century Scholars Program.